 - Lexx did this at least twice.
 In one instance, the preferred method of insertion was rectally.

-- Babylon 5 had the Drakh Keepers, spawned by the Drakh to control other creatures.
+- The Drakh Keepers, spawned by the Drakh to control other creatures.
 A somewhat unusual example in that they did not actually take over the host's consciousness: rather, the host remained conscious and more or less free to act normally, but take a wrong step and the Keeper could either impose painful punishment or simply take over the victim's body.
 Keepers had only had two weaknesses: alcohol - which put them to sleep - and to kill the Drakh who spawned the Keeper.

-- Another Babylon 5 example: "Exogenesis", which subverts the trope.
-The Vindrizi symbiotes are assumed to be evil, until it's revealed that they're actually benevolent "recorders" who use their willing hosts to witness history, hoping to prevent that knowledge from being lost in "the next dark age" they anticipate.
+- The Vindrizi symbiotes from "Exogenesis" subvert the trope.
+They're assumed to be evil until it's revealed that they're actually benevolent "recorders" who use their willing hosts to witness history, hoping to prevent that knowledge from being lost in "the next dark age" they anticipate.

 - Doctor Who: